arkaragi/magiklogger/changelogs/validators.md

         - Usage of colored output
         - Directory write permission validation

-    Added a test suite for the validators.py module.
+    Added a copmrehensive test suite for the validators.py module.

 ### Future Extensions